aleabodo/survival-pi-docs/docs/season2/season2.md

 - The **economy** is also managed by the community.
 Click [here](./shopping_district.md) to learn more.
 - We decided that we will build **ugly undecorated farms** at least **2000 blocks out**, so everyone has more unobstructed space to build their bases.
 - To learn more about server features and commands, check out [our wiki](../wiki/Features/features.md).
-- Read the [server rules](../wiki/rules.md) if you're new to the server.

 ## Made a base?
 Have something cool to share?